MicrosoftDocs/kaizala-docs/Articles/Solutions/Display RSS Feeds in Kaizala groups.md

 <img src="./Images/RSS%20Feed%20Images/1.png" alt="Chat card view Logo" width="400" />

-This is an announcement in the form of a card and Microsoft Flow is used to send the custom action card to Kaizala group.
+This is an announcement in the form of a card and Microsoft Flow is used to send this custom action card to Kaizala group.

 <img src="./Images/RSS%20Feed%20Images/2.png" alt="RSS+Flow--> Kaizala logo" width="450" />